nathan-barry/nathan.rs/content/posts/2023-summer.md

 ### Reflection from 2024
 My original reflection was pretty spot on.
 Ended up actually doing research, double majoring in math, and doing the integrated CS masters program.
-Also initially met what would turn out to be my future girl friend as we were both councilors at the CS Summer Academy.
+Also initially met what would turn out to be my future girl friend as we were both assistants at the CS Summer Academy.
 It was a pretty great year following, and knocking out all of the classes that I did let me make room for the classes I actually wanted to take.